Skip to main content

 Applies custom formatting to the specified absolute or relative number of affected cells that contain the highest or lowest numeric values.

-VCL Spreadsheet: Top/Bottom Values Example
+VCL Spreadsheet: A Top/Bottom Rule Example

 The rule’s Direction property allows you to switch between Top and Bottom formatting modes.

-Expression-Based Rules
+#Expression-Based Rules

 Expression-based rules evaluate cell values based on formula expressions.